|Scholarship Flyer||Scholarship Guide|

 ROBERT WOOD JOHNSON

 Samuel Merritt University is pleased to announce the Robert Wood Johnson Foundation New Careers in Nursing Scholarship.
-There are ten $10,0000 scholarships available through the Robert Wood Johnson Foundation.
-These scholarships are available to students from underrepresented backgrounds in nursing or from disadvantaged backgrounds applying to the ABSN and ELMS program for spring 2014 in the Sacramento campus.
-Preference will be given to Latino/Hispanic, Black/African American, and male students, but all students are encouraged to apply.
-The purpose of the NCIN scholarship is to diversify the nursing workforce by supporting nursing students in accelerated programs.
-Recipients must be willing to participate in mentoring, leadership activities and monthly meetings while enrolled in the ABSN/ELMS program.
+There are ten awards of $10,000 per recipient through the Robert Wood Johnson Foundation.
+These scholarships are available to students from underrepresented or disadvantaged backgrounds entering ELMS Case Management program in Fall 2014.
+Scholarship recipients must participate in monthly mentoring, leadership activities and Pre-Entry Immersion Program.

 For more information please contact the financial aid office at 510.869.1550